-As Workers Compensation rates in Florida soar, with more potential double digit rate increases looming, small businesses are trying to find creative ways to cut their costs on workers compensation coverage.
+As Workers Compensation rates in Florida soar, with more potential double digit rate increases looming, small businesses are trying to find creative ways to cut their costs on workers compensation coverage or they believe they can go without it completely.
 The end result can be very costly for the business owner.
 Some people are trying a new, creative way to cut costs and that is to report lower than actual payroll, so that the initial cost will be lower.
 There are agents out there that will allow this, and will sometimes encourage it to get your business in the door.
 Don’t do it.
 It is a trap!

 This can end up costing you tens of thousands of dollars in the long run, in addition to being against the law.
 Part of the fine print on the signature page of the Acord 130, FL Workers Compensation application, which you have to sign and have notarized to obtain coverage, states: “If I file an application or application update containing false, misleading or incomplete information with the purpose of avoiding or reducing the amount of premiums for workers compensation coverage it is a felony of the third degree or as otherwise punishable as provided under the law”.